Validate NemoClaw blueprint before deploy

-Quality Gates That AI Can't Game
+Quality Gates for Full-Stack AI Governance

 .github/workflows/ci.yml